CarolHall-NCSU-CBE/PepAD-User-Friendly-Package/README.md

 Each run needs:

-- an initial fibril structure in PDB format; and
+- an initial structure in PDB format; and
 - a text file named exactly `input.txt`.

 Create a working directory outside the PepAD package.
 Copy